spotinst/help/src/docs/cost-intelligence/tutorials/cost-intelligence-policy/README.md

  </details>

+Note: If you enable Cost Intelligence and Security Essentials, all of the permissions in the JSON are included.
+The additional permissions are s3:GetObject and s3:GetObjectTagging.

 ## Cost Intelligence Azure Policy

 Cost Intelligence gathers information on a wide variety of services and metrics for your Azure infrastructure.
 Our list of supported services and metrics is constantly being updated and expanded to provide a robust, up-to-date reporting and analysis tool for our customers.
-Cost Intelligence’s default policy leverages the standard [Azure Reader Role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader) and [Blob Storage Reader Role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-reader) (optional for Security Essentials).
+Cost Intelligence’s default policy leverages the standard [Azure Reader Role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader) and [Blob Storage Reader Role](https://learn.microsoft.com/en-us/azure/role-based-access-control/built-in-roles/storage#storage-blob-data-reader) (optional for any future requirement to enable premium security features such as events, anomalies, and threats).